Woolite

-Woolite is an American brand of laundry detergent and cleaning products owned by the English-Dutch company Reckitt Benckiser.
-The company acquired the Woolite brand when it bought Boyle-Midway from American Home Products / Wyeth in 1990.
+Woolite is an American brand of laundry detergent and cleaning products introduced in 1951.
+The English-Dutch company Reckitt Benckiser acquired the Woolite brand in 1991 when it bought Boyle-Midway from American Home Products / Wyeth.
 The company manufactures laundry accessories, among other consumer goods.

 Bissell Inc., under license from Reckitt Benckiser, manufactures Woolite carpet cleaner, which Bissell bought from Playtex in 2004.